Not everyone infected with the virus that

 These symptoms usually get better in about 1 or 2

-amoxicillin.
+the antibiotics amoxicillin or ampicillin when you have mono.
 These antibiotics are often prescribed for other causes of sore

 throat, such as strep throat, and might be prescribed for you before the doctor